tushar-c/tushar-c.github.io/_posts/2018-6-28-Going-Further-:-Classification-with-Logistic-Regression.md

 We have to repeat this step some finite number of times.
 In this case, we replace $$new$$ by $$N$$, and $$old$$ by $$N - 1$$.

 ## And that's it!##

+Now, we can finally implement this solution in code!

+## Implementing The Solution In Code